-Suits - A suit should be worn for all interviews, unless instructed otherwise.
-The suit should be a dark color, such as black, pinstripe, navy blue, or dark gray, and should be conservative instead of trendy.
-A suit makes a much better impression than a dress shirt and pants, and is something that will last well into your career.
+Suits - A suit is very appropriate for interviews.
+Possible colors include black, pinstripe, navy blue, or dark gray, and should be conservative instead of trendy.
 Make sure that the suit fits properly; for example, the sleeves should come to the top of your wrist, the material should fit properly in the shoulders and around the neck, and the pants should just touch the top of your dress shoes.
-Most department stores will give guidance in this area.
+If wearing a skirt suit, the skirt should be at or slightly above the knee.
+Most department or suit stores will give guidance in this area.

 Ties - Conservative is the key word.
-Do not wear anything with bright colors or wild patterns on them.
+Do not wear anything with bright colors or wild patterns.
 A tie with a small print or conservative stripes that matches the suit is ideal.
+The bottom of your tie should end at the middle of your belt buckle.
+You could try and match your color to the potential employer's colors.